mtds/dcos_notes/README.md

 Start the installation procedure on a node which is meant to join the cluster (broken down in three steps):

-- Install dependencies for the DCOS installed and then install and start Docker:
+- Install dependencies for DC/OS and then install and start Docker:

 ```bash
 >>> yum -y install unzip.x86_64 ; \